Testing NeuralGCM's capability to simulate future heatwaves based on the 2021 Pacific Northwest heatwave event: Methods

 The initial conditions for both NeuralGCM and E3SM are derived from ERA5 reanalysis data.
 The variables are regridded to a $1.4^{\circ}$ horizontal resolution for NeuralGCM.
 The preprocessing of ERA5 for E3SM follows a previous study \cite{Zhang_2024}.
 All simulations begin at 00Z on June 26, 2021, and conclude at 00Z on July 2, 2021.
-The forcing variables (or boundary conditions) include sea surface temperature (SST) and sea ice concentration for NeuralGCM and E3SM, both sourced from the ERA5 dataset.
+The forcing variables (boundary conditions) include sea surface temperature (SST) and sea ice concentration for NeuralGCM and E3SM, both sourced from the ERA5 dataset.
 The storyline simulations are conducted in a similar way, but with the climate change signal added to the initial conditions and bottom boundary conditions.
 Changes (deltas) in air temperature, SST and sea ice concentration are derived from the Community Earth System Model 2 (CESM2) large ensemble simulations, following the Shared Socioeconomic Pathway 3-70 (SSP370) scenario to project future climate conditions \cite{rodgers2021ubiquity}.
 Specific humidly in 2050 is calculated by assuming a fixed relative humidity.
 The deltas are calculated as the differences between the July ensemble means for 2050 and 2021.
-Because surface temperature is not an available output variable in NeuralGCM, 850 hPa temperature is used in our analyses.
+A reference case (``ERA5-Warm") is constructed by adding the climate change signal directly to the ERA5 reanalysis data.
+Because the signal is derived from monthly and ensemble means, it lacks daily or sub-daily variability, as displayed in Fig.S3.

-Since NeuralGCM is an atmospheric-only model, the default land model (cold-start) is used in E3SM to ensure a fair comparison.
-A 5-year spin-up land simulation, where the land model in E3SM is spun up for 5 years by ERA5 near-surface atmospheric forcing (with ERA5 for hindcast and ERA5 plus deltas for the storyline case), shows similar results for the hindcast simulation but exhibits more pronounced warming in future projections, as the land tends to warm more than the atmosphere (details available in the supplement).
+The land component of E3SM is spun-up using five years of atmospheric forcings in both hindcast and PGW settings to provide stable land states that are consistent with the corresponding climate conditions.
+Since NeuralGCM is an atmospheric-only model, E3SM land conditions are forced using the current climate for both hindcast and projections (E3SMwCurrentLand) to ensure a fair comparison.
+Additionally, we apply the PGW deltas to the atmospheric conditions and use the projected climate to spin-up the land (E3SMwFutureLand).
+This approach represents the simulations with the land-air interactions in a warmer climate.